Wednesday, February 25, 2009

 Then on November 11, 2007 Chrissie went home to be with the Lord.

-Here is a picture of Chrissie's funeral and the children she left behind: Jameson, Tamandani, Sidala and Savannah-Hope
+Here is a picture of Chrissie's funeral and the children she left behind: Jameson, Tamandani (Joy), Sidala (Faith) and Savannah-Hope

 In March 2008 Crystal was able to visit the twins' villages twice.
 Both times bringing supplies for them.